Join a community of passionate educators and advocates who are creating opportunities for kids across the Bay Area.

 Learn more about teaching in the Bay Area, including where Teach For America places corps members within the state, salary information, and details on certification and training.

-Top Schools serving low-income African American and Latinx students (out of 1,275 total schools in the Bay Area)
+Top Schools serving Black and Latinx students from low in-come backgrounds (out of 1,275 total schools in the Bay Area)

 Low-income Latinx students meet math standards